-Project Development Objective: Rating for progress towards achievement of objective: Choose an item.
-Satisfactory: The project is likely to achieve almost all or exceed its major objectives efficiently without any significant shortcomings.
-Moderately Satisfactory: The project is likely to achieve the majority of its major objectives efficiently with moderate shortcomings.
-Moderately Unsatisfactory: The project is not likely to achieve at least half of its major objectives efficiently with moderate shortcomings.
-Unsatisfactory: The project is not likely to achieve most or any of its major objectives efficiently.
-Not applicable: The project is not yet effective.
-Rating for overall implementation progress: Choose an item.
-Satisfactory: Implementation of most components is in substantial compliance with the original/formally revised plan except for only a few that are subject to remedial action.
-Moderately Satisfactory: Implementation of some components is in substantial compliance with the original/formally revised plan with some components requiring remedial action.
-Moderately Unsatisfactory: Implementation of some components is not in substantial compliance with the original/formally revised plan with most components requiring remedial action.
-Unsatisfactory: Implementation of most components is not in substantial compliance with the original/formally revised plan with most components is not in substantial compliance.
-Unsatisfactory: Implementation of most components is not in substantial compliance with the original/formally revised plan.
-Not applicable: Implementation has not yet started
+Project Development Objective: Rating for progress towards achievement of objective: Choose an item. • Satisfactory: The project is likely to achieve almost all or exceed its major objectives efficiently without any significant shortcomings. • Moderately Satisfactory: The project is likely to achieve the majority of its major objectives efficiently with moderate shortcomings. • Moderately Unsatisfactory: The project is not likely to achieve at least half of its major objectives efficiently with moderate shortcomings. • Unsatisfactory: The project is not likely to achieve most or any of its major objectives efficiently. • Not applicable: The project is not yet effective.
+Rating for overall implementation progress: Choose an item. • Satisfactory: Implementation of most components is in substantial compliance with the original/formally revised plan except for only a few that are subject to remedial action. • Moderately Satisfactory: Implementation of some components is in substantial compliance with the original/formally revised plan with some components requiring remedial action. • Moderately Unsatisfactory: Implementation of some components is not in substantial compliance with the original/formally revised plan with most components requiring remedial action. • Unsatisfactory: Implementation of most components is not in substantial compliance with the original/formally revised plan. • Not applicable: Implementation has not yet started